sakibahammed/Just-an-Ordinary-project/README.md

         Now lets say you want to make a lot of headphone that all have same properties and methods.
 Instead of making each one from scratch, You can create a blueprint like a template.

         The blue print is your class

+# Iterator

+    An iterator is an object that provides a way to access elements sequently in a collection, one at a time, . without needing to know the underlying structure of the collection.